a-kadlec/fbcm-landaumpv/README.md

 <details>
 <summary>Details of the config keys</summary>

 * board_number: (integer) the board number of the currently analyzed board
+* color_palette: (str) Specify the used color palatte.
+Can be "cms" for the 10-color M. Petroff scheme, "cms6" for the 6-color M.Petroff scheme, or "custom" for the legacy custom colors.
 * output_dir: (string) the directory where the output plots and files should be created.
 If the path does not already exist, the code will attempt to create it
 * measurement: (string) a descriptive name for the measurement that will be concated to the board number in file names.
 Should reflect the conditions of the used calibration, for example "CBm14_WS_IRRAD_GRD_20"